 With regard to the challenges wearable devices are facing, Dr. Liu said, “Healthcare is the most promising use of wearable devices.
 However, due to the required combination with traditional healthcare and network access, there would be high technical barriers for Chinese enterprises.
 Furthermore, obstacles stemming from the idea of traditional healthcare would also be inevitable.
 At its industrial level, as there would be a rapid growth of battery and power supply in 2014, thus greatly stimulating the development of wearable devices.”

+On 26th September, the IET International HealthTech Conference 2014 will be convened in Beijing.
+This conference would consist of the presence of international experts and representatives of global institutions, and facilitate the discussion of technology development and potential application within the healthcare sector.
 Dr. Liu is currently an IET Fellow, and a professor from Tongji University.
 He holds a post doctorate degree, and has been specialized in the development of telecommunications for over 20 years, and possesses over 30 patents.
 His research is focused on the hotspot of wireless communication technologies, with the inclusion of the Internet of Things, the Internet of Vehicles high penetration communication, complex networks, wireless sensory networks, heterogeneous networks, and many more.
-Dr. Liu has also hosted and attended various domestic and international research topics, and was previously responsible for the creation of the enterprise-class Broadband Wireless Access System simulation platform based on OPNET.
+Dr. Liu has also hosted and attended various domestic and international research topics, and was previously responsible for the creation of the enterprise-class Broadband Wireless Access System simulation platform based on OPNET. |